Data vault modeling: Data vault and dimensional modelling

 The data vault modelled layer is normally used to store data.
 It is not optimised for query performance, nor is it easy to query by the well-known query-tools such as Cognos, Oracle Business Intelligence Suite Enterprise Edition, SAP Business Objects, Pentaho et al. Since these end-user computing tools expect or prefer their data to be contained in a dimensional model, a conversion is usually necessary.

 For this purpose, the hubs and related satellites on those hubs can be considered as dimensions and the links and related satellites on those links can be viewed as fact tables in a dimensional model.
 This enables you to quickly prototype a dimensional model out of a data vault model using views.

 Note that while it is relatively straightforward to move data from a data vault model to a (cleansed) dimensional model, the reverse is not as easy, given the denormalized nature of the dimensional model's fact tables, fundamentally different to the third normal form of the data vault.

-Data vault methodology
+Methodology

 The data vault methodology is based on SEI/CMMI Level 5 best practices.
-It includes multiple components of CMMI Level 5, and combines them with best practices from Six Sigma, TQM, and SDLC.
+It includes multiple components of CMMI Level 5, and combines them with best practices from Six Sigma, total quality management (TQM), and SDLC.
 Particularly, it is focused on Scott Ambler's agile methodology for build out and deployment.
 Data vault projects have a short, scope-controlled release cycle and should consist of a production release every 2 to 3 weeks.

 Teams using the data vault methodology should readily adapt to the repeatable, consistent, and measurable projects that are expected at CMMI Level 5.
-Data that flow through the EDW data vault system will begin to follow the TQM (total quality management) life-cycle that has long been missing from BI (business intelligence) projects.
+Data that flow through the EDW data vault system will begin to follow the TQM life-cycle that has long been missing from BI (business intelligence) projects.